-A remote radio control switch option is available on Grand Cherokee Limited models sold in North America with the AM/FM/cassette/5-band graphic equalizer (RBN sales code) with CD changer control feature, or the AM/FM/CD/cassette/3-band graphic equalizer (RAZ sales code) radio receivers.
+A remote radio control switch option is available on Grand Cherokee Limited models with the AM/FM/ cassette/5-band graphic equalizer with CD changer control feature (RBN sales code), or the AM/FM/CD/ cassette/3-band graphic equalizer (RAZ sales code) radio receivers.
 Two rocker-type switches are mounted on the back (instrument panel side) of the steering wheel spokes.
 The switch on the left spoke is the seek switch and has seek up, seek down, and preset station advance functions.
 The switch on the right spoke is the volume control switch and has volume up, and volume down functions.

 These switches are resistor multiplexed units that are hard-wired to the Body Control Module (BCM) through the clockspring.
 The BCM sends the proper messages on the Chrysler Collision Detection (CCD) data bus network to the radio receiver.
-For diagnosis of the BCM or the CCD data bus, refer to the proper Body Diagnostic Procedures manual.
+For diagnosis of the BCM or the CCD data bus, the use of a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
 For more information on the operation of the remote radio switch controls, refer to the owner's manual in the vehicle glove box.